 The title abstract is a legal record of a property’s title history.
 It includes information about past title transfers, liens, and legal actions against the property.
-The abstract is a crucial document for buyers to ensure a clear title for properties in West Virginia.
+One of the key steps to buying a house in West Virginia is obtaining the property’s abstract.
+It is a crucial document for buyers to ensure a clear title for the house they are about to purchase.
 It is issued by an abstraction.

 The abstract fee can go up to $400.

 Recording refers to the registration of the change in ownership of a house or the sale of a property in the public record.
 It also records mortgages and other liens against the home.

 The county usually charges the recording fee.
 In West Virginia, it costs approximately $100-$150.

 Understanding the Types of Title Insurance Policies in West Virginia

 Title policies are of two types: owner’s title insurance and lender’s title insurance.